nmsr1196/Multi_Pass/README.md

 -PowerBoost (https://www.adafruit.com/product/2030) Almost any powerboost can be used depending on your selected wiring

+-Light cardstock black paper or regular paper (The color chose is of your choosing)

 BELOW IS THE TYPE OF CARD YOU WILL USE TO PLACE IN YOUR MULTIPASS: